yiisoft/docs/guide/en/runtime/mailing.md

 ### Embedding images

 You can embed images into the message content using `withEmbedded()` method.
-This method is easy to use when composing message content via view or layout file:
+This method is easy to use when composing message content via view:

 ```php
 $imageFile = \Yiisoft\Mailer\File::fromPath('/path/to/image.jpg');